SoftUni-Internal/interactive-content/EN/02-Inheritance/03-Reusing-Classes.md

 ## Abstraction

-- With inheritance we can provide abstraction to the classes we use
+- With inheritance, we can provide an abstraction to the classes we use
-- We can re-use logic, less code means less bugs
+- We can re-use code, less code means fewer bugs
 - We can achieve **Polymorphism**
+- Inheritance provides a clear model structure, which is easy to understand.
+- With inheritance, if we have a bug in the parent class, we can fix it for all child classes as well.

 ```java
 Person person = new Person();